-There are two ways in which an owner is placed on the DLL: (1) contract violations that are related to the Housing Quality Standards (HQS) and (2) contract violations that are unrelated to the HQS.
+There are two ways in which an owner is placed on the DLL: (1) contract violations that are related to the Housing Quality Standards (HQS)/National Standards for the Physical Inspection of Real Estate (NSPIRE) and (2) contract violations that are unrelated to the HQS/NSPIRE.
 Actions taken by the Baltimore County Office of Housing will follow an escalation process.
 This process includes provisions for a warning as well as a probation period before denial proceedings are implemented.
 The Integrity Unit will track owner violations, manage the DLL, and communicate with owners.